‘Once a year, go someplace you’ve never been before’ – Dalai Lama

 After recommendations and suggestions from my friends and family, I decided to spend the next three days in Hikkaduwa.
 Contrary to my former hotel choice, here I wanted something more upmarket, probably a one-of-a-kind beach getaway.
 I zeroed down on two hotels – Hikka Tranz by Cinnamon and Sapphire Seas Beachfront Hotel.
 However, after reading reviews on TripAdvisor, I decided to go with the latter.

 A night’s stay for two costs approximately $128.

 For short visits and tourism, Sri Lanka grants an Electronic Travel Authorization through their web-based visa system.
 To travel, you need to have a passport with six months validity.
 Unlike other countries, securing a travel permit from Sri Lanka is quite easy.
 All I had to do is fill in the online application and pay the ETA processing fee ($25).
 After entering the particulars and submitting my application, within a few hours I had my visa in my inbox.
 Well, that was quick!

 Also Read: Sri Lanka Travel: An Experience Like none

 Airport Transfers and more

-Whenever I travel, I prefer being a little organised.
+Whenever I travel, I prefer being a little organized.
 Hence, I like to plan my transfers ahead of time.
 Prior to my holiday, I booked my airport and hotel transfers on http://taxigo.lk.
-They have a real good fare estimate calculator that roughly tells you the cost of your ride from your location to the destination.
+They have a really good fare estimate calculator that roughly tells you the cost of your ride from your location to the destination.

 Don’t let the stress of planning overwhelm you, here’s the perfect one-week itinerary to help you make the most of your Sri Lankan escapade.